biowdl/sequence-classification/docs/index.md

 title: Home
 ---

-This pipeline uses centrifuge for microbial classification and enables rapid, accurate, and sensitive labeling of reads and quantification of species.
+This pipeline uses centrifuge for rapid, accurate and sensitive classification and labeling of reads in either fasta or fastq files.
+It will also provide a quantification of species in those fasta or fastq files.

 This pipeline is part of [BioWDL](https://biowdl.github.io/) developed by the SASC team